explosion/spaCy/website/docs/usage/index.md

 Compared to regular install via pip, the [`requirements.txt`](https://github.com/explosion/spaCy/tree/master/requirements.txt) additionally installs developer dependencies such as Cython.
-See the the [quickstart widget](#quickstart) to get the right commands for your platform and Python version.
+See the [quickstart widget](#quickstart) to get the right commands for your platform and Python version.